OI4/oi4-oec-demo/packages/oi4-oec-service-demo/README.md

 # OI4 OEC OT Demo Connector oi4-oec-service-demo
 ___
-The oi4-oec-service-demo service is demo connector to explain and understand the usage ot the [OI4 OEC service](https://github.com/OI4/oi4-service).
+The oi4-oec-service-demo service is a demo connector to explain and understand the usage ot the [oi4-oec-service](https://github.com/OI4/oi4-service).
 It simulates ambient sensors by querying the API of [OpenWeather](https://openweathermap.org).

 You can run the service locally or as docker container.